 LearnDash top courses report

 The top courses report shows a chart of the most popular courses based on the number of students per course.
-By default the report is generated based on the number of students that have ever enrolled in the course, regardless of whether they have completed it or not.
+By default the report is generated based on the number of students that have ever enrolled in the online course, regardless of whether they have completed it or not.
 However you can also filter the report by the status of the courses.
-In this way, you can see which your top completed courses are.
+In this way, you can track course engagement find your top completed courses.
 Or you can see which courses have a high number of students that still have the course in progress.